pdoroudchi/pca_project/README.md

-# Welcome to my *Principal Component Analysis at a Glance* Repo!
+# Paper on Principal Component Analysis

 I created this repo to share a final paper I drafted for an undergraduate linear algebra course during Summer 2020.
 In this paper I: